mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Blank lines improve code readability.
 #.
 Create an instance of the ``Gui`` class which will create the GUI.
 #.
 Wait for the user to click a button.
 #.
-Collect all the lines in the collector.
+Get all the lines in the collector as a list of dictionaries.
 #.
 This is where the tornado path generation code would begin.
 #.
 Blank lines improve code readability.
 #.
 Run the driving function.